Sale! I’m currently offering my editing rates at a discounted price (-50%). Prices below have been changed to reflect this.

-Though a proofreader’s job is more technical, and less personal than that of a copyeditor, I will be available to you via Skype and E-mail should you have questions or edits that need to be addressed.
+Though a proofreader’s job is more technical and less personal than that of a copy editor, I will be available to you via E-mail daily should you have questions or edits that need to be addressed.
 As a proofreader, it is my job to help polish your work to be as flawless as possible before publication, NOT to make aggressive suggestions or changes to the content of your story.

 What If I Want Both?

-I would be happy to be both copy editor and proofreader for your story, but the rates remain the same regardless as the two processes are done at separate times during the writing/publishing timeline.
+I would be happy to be both copy editor and proofreader for your story, but the rates remain the same regardless as the two processes are done at separate times during the writing/publishing timeline, and both can be quite intense.
 It would do no good to proofread and copy edit a story at the same time—as changes would inevitably be made that would lead to more proofreading down the line.

 So How Do We Get Started?

-If you’d like to talk about a project, you can e-mail me at firstname.lastname@example.org.
+If you’d like to talk about a project, you can e-mail me at email@example.com.
 I would love to hear about your project!
-I am currently only accepting copy editing projects for fictional novels and short stories, but I will accept non-fiction narratives for proofreading.
-I read an array of genres, and you’re welcome to send me a project for any fictional or narrative genre you feel comfortable sending, but my specialties are in the Science Fiction, Fantasy, Paranormal, YA, and Romance genres.
+I accept all genres and manner of things that need editorial services (not just fiction stories), though my skills are particularly strong in the genres of Romance, Fantasy, Science Fiction, Paranormal, and Young Adult fiction.
+I read an array of genres, and you’re welcome to send me a project for any genre of writing that you feel comfortable sending.
+In the past, I have worked with authors in Romance, Fantasy, Paranormal, and Non-Fiction Self-Help books.
 I do not shy away from Erotica or Suspense/Horror either, in case you were hesitant to ask.

 If you are interested, please send me an e-mail containing a synopsis of your story, the genre, what type of editing you are looking for, and any information you feel I may need to know about the project.
-Please include an estimate of the word count (I will double check the word count once the project begins).
+Please include an estimate of the word count (I will double check the word count once the project begins and throughout all the stages of editing regardless).
 I will always try to be prompt in my correspondence, and you should hear from me within 48 hours (unless a delay is noted at the top of this page).